-On board our vessel Juvel, we have mandatory observers present at all times.
+On board our vessel, we had mandatory observers present at all times.
 This is a practice we greatly encourage and would like to see applied universally as transparency is a key principle in our operations.
 We strive to be the best at what we do and therefore inspections and mandatory observers inspire us to always work harder.

-RIMFROST AS is committed to support research and scientific activities on board our vessel Juvel.
-Two weeks each year we host a number of scientists from the Norwegian Institute of Marine Research and the British Antarctic Survey, among others, who study various aspects of the Antarctic ecosystem.
+RIMFROST AS is committed to support research and scientific activities.
+Two weeks each year we hosted a number of scientists from the Norwegian Institute of Marine Research and the British Antarctic Survey, among others, who study various aspects of the Antarctic ecosystem.

 Our certifications are a hallmark for us and a message to the market, that our Omega-3 rich krill products, with the brand

 name RIMFROST, have been harvested in a sustainable manner with the environment’s good at the forefront of our mind.